jechtom/unifi-network-application-docker/README.md

 ## Device Adoption

-To adopt other devices, such as an Access Point, in Unifi, you need to change the inform IP address.
-By default, Unifi runs inside Docker using an IP address that is not accessible by other devices.
-Follow these steps to change the inform IP address:

-1. Go to Settings > System > Advanced in the Unifi Network Application.

-2. Set the Inform Host to a hostname or IP address that is accessible by your devices.

-3. Check the "Override" checkbox to allow devices to connect to the controller during adoption.
-Devices use the inform-endpoint during adoption.
+For Unifi to adopt other devices, e.g. an Access Point, it is required to change the inform IP address.
+Because Unifi runs inside Docker by default it uses an IP address not accessible by other devices.
+To change this go to Settings > System > Advanced and set the Inform Host to a hostname or IP address accessible by your devices.
+Additionally the checkbox "Override" has to be checked, so that devices can connect to the controller during adoption (devices use the inform-endpoint during adoption).

-Note: If you need to change the port, make sure to change it on both sides and manually update the system.properties file.
-Otherwise, devices will initially communicate but then break after.
+Note that you must use 8080:8080.
+If you MUST change the port, it must be changed on both sides and manually changed in your system.properties file.
+Otherwise, devices will initially communicate and then break after.

 Source: https://hub.docker.com/r/linuxserver/unifi-network-application